gamma-opt/DecisionProgramming.jl/docs/src/decision-programming/analyzing-decision-strategies.md

 $$ℙ(X=u)=∑_{s∈S^Z∣\mathcal{U}(s)=u} p(s),\quad ∀u∈\mathcal{U}^∗.$$

 From the utility distribution, we can calculate the cumulative distribution, statistics, and risk measures.
 The relevant statistics are expected value, standard deviation, skewness and kurtosis.
-Risk measures focus on the conditional value-at-risk (CVaR), also known as, expected shortfall.
+Risk measures focus on the conditional value-at-risk (CVaR), also known as expected shortfall.

 ## State Probabilities